soderstromkr/whisper-local-transcribe/README.md

 ### Instructions
 #### Requirements
-1. This script was made and tested in an Anaconda environment with python 3.10, if you're not familiar with python I would recommend this method.
+1. This script was made and tested in an Anaconda environment with python 3.10.
+I recommend this method if you're not familiar with python.
 See [here](https://docs.anaconda.com/anaconda/install/index.html) for instructions.
 You might need administrator rights.
 2. Whisper requires some additional libraries.
 The [setup](https://github.com/openai/whisper#setup) page states: "The codebase also depends on a few Python packages, most notably HuggingFace Transformers for their fast tokenizer implementation and ffmpeg-python for reading audio files."
 Users might not need to specifically install Transfomers.
 However, a conda installation might be needed for ffmepg[^1], which takes care of setting up PATH variables.
-Install with:
+Anaconda installation:
 ```
  conda install -c conda-forge ffmpeg-python
  ```